Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 Unlike BPD, which is a personality disorder, Bipolar Disorder (BD) is a mood disorder.
 This condition is characterized by a distorted emotional state that can range from crippling depression to extended periods of mania.

-Bipolar disorder is also more common than borderline personality disorder.
 An estimated 2.8 percent of population copes with bipolar disorder, with around 83 percent of these cases considered severe, according to the National Alliance on Mental Illness (NAMI).

-The disruption in a person’s mood state can range from severe depression to acute mania or psychosis.
-These different emotional episodes can last as little as a few days to months long.
-In between these episodes, a person with bipolar can also feel stable and productive.
+The disruption in a person’s mood can range from severe depression to acute mania or psychosis.
+These different emotional episodes can last as little as a few days to several months.

 Those diagnosed with Bipolar II are more apt to suffer serious depression.